Where to begin?

 And thanks to bold and sustained labor activity, many workers who wanted a union now have one.
 The organizing wave has reached workplaces which previously had no history of unionization, including Amazon, Starbucks, Apple, and Trader Joe’s, among others.
 More and more, workers are bringing the union to their own workplaces.

-The training series returns this Wednesday, August 10th, and will continue through August 31st!
-Each of the four trainings in the series runs 90 minutes and begins at 8:00 p.m.
-ET/5:00 p.m.
-PT.
-Sign up here and start taking steps to come together with your coworkers and change your workplace.
+The training series returns this Wednesday, August 10, and will continue through August 31!
+Each of the four trainings in the series runs 90 minutes and begins at 8 p.m.
+ET (5 p.m.
+PT).
+Sign up and start taking steps to come together with your co-workers and change your workplace.

 World of Work 🌍

-FL – Florida Orchestra (TFO) musicians took a temporary pay cut during the first year of the pandemic.
-But now, unionized musicians have ratified a new contract with The Florida Orchestra that delivers a 12% raise over three years, as well as an extended orchestra season.
+FL: Musicians at The Florida Orchestra (TFO) took a temporary pay cut during the first year of the pandemic.
+But now, unionized musicians have ratified a new contract with TFO that delivers a 12% raise over three years, as well as an extended orchestra season.

-CA – A caravan of fast workers drove to the Orange County offices of State Senators Dave Min and Josh Newman to demand they support AB 257 – a bill workers say will give them a seat at the table when it comes to setting standards for conditions like store safety and pay.
+CA: A caravan of fast-food workers drove to the Orange County offices of state senators Dave Min and Josh Newman to demand they support AB 257, a bill workers say will give them a seat at the table when it comes to setting standards for conditions like store safety and pay.

-CO – On 8/1, Meow Wolf Convergence Station—the Denver outpost of the popular immersive art company—formally recognized the Meow Wolf Workers Collective (MWWC).
+CO: On Aug.
+1, Meow Wolf Convergence Station, the Denver outpost of the popular immersive art company, formally recognized the Meow Wolf Workers Collective (MWWC).

-MA – Starbucks Workers United partners in Brookline are on ULP strike for the twenty second consecutive day.
+MA: Starbucks Workers United partners in Brookline are on an unfair labor practice strike for the 22nd consecutive day.

 Week in Labor History 📚

-August 7, 1988 – Writers Guild of America ends its strike against the Alliance of Motion Picture and Television Producers.
-The strike began in March 1988, over residual payments and creative rights for writers.
-The compromise agreement gave writers a modest increase for hour-long shows, as well as expanded creative rights.
-At 22 weeks, the strike remains the longest in WGA’s history, beating the later 2007-2008 strike by seven weeks, and the earlier 1965 strike by just one week.
+August 7, 1988: The Writers Guild of America (WGA) ended its strike against the Alliance of Motion Picture and Television Producers.
+The strike began in March over residual payments and creative rights for writers.
+The compromise agreement gave writers a modest increase for hour-long shows and expanded creative rights.
+At 22 weeks, the strike remains the longest in WGA’s history, beating the later 2007–2008 strike by seven weeks and the earlier 1965 strike by just one week.

 Solidarity,